microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 # Supported Patterns

-Each pattern below consists of rules that the customer code (which uses Fluid Framework) can follow to avoid getting broken by what Fluid Framework defines as non-breaking changes.
+Each pattern below consists of rules that user code can follow to avoid getting broken by the package its using defines as non-breaking changes.
-Follow these rules, and it should be safe to consider Fluid Framework to follow semver and depend its packages using "^" versions.
+Applied to Fluid Framework, this means users that follow these rules can consider Fluid Framework to follow semver and depend its packages using "^" versions.

-Following the concrete explicit of the rule, a detailed discussion of motivation and scenarios follows.
+Following the concrete explicit of the rule, a detailed discussion of motivation and scenarios follows, including what is required on the package side avoid breaking supported user code.

 ## Undocumented behavior

 User code which depends on any behavior of the package which is undocumented is unsupported.

+### Requirements for the Package

+For packages this means that documentation only change can be considered breaking, and all behavior users need should be documented.
+Packages should be careful to avoid overspecifying behavior, for example a function which currently does not support a case and throws, but may handle it properly in the future should not document that it throws an exception in that case.
+It can instead document that case is unsupported, or that it throws an exception if the case is unsupported and otherwise works.

 ## Imports for other than documented package entry points